 This new, faster-paced era of CRE has it’s challenges, to be sure, but it also enables the average broker to compete with industry giants and minimize time spent on time consuming tasks like cold calling for real estate leads and conducting market research.

-By leveraging the power of sophisticated commercial real estate data platforms, brokers can not only reduce the frequency with which they have to rely on cold calling, but also ensure that the cold calls they do make have a high probability of success.
+By leveraging the power of sophisticated commercial real estate data and property intelligence platforms, brokers can not only reduce the frequency with which they have to rely on cold calling, but they can ensure that their cold calls have a higher probability of success.

 1. Find What You Need, Where You Need It

-2. Develop Hyperlocal Expertise
+2. Hone Your Hyperlocal Expertise

 With the return of the hyperlocal broker, CRE professionals now have the option of focusing their efforts in an incredibly small geographic space—a handful of square city blocks, even.

-This granular level of knowledge is critical for brokers in obtaining the upper hand when searching for new property leads, especially as many major firms they are competing with may not have that hyperlocal expertise.
+This granular level of knowledge is critical for brokers in obtaining the upper hand when searching for new real estate leads, especially as many major firms may not have that hyperlocal expertise.

 3. Get the Right Person on the Phone

 Every CRE transaction involves a buyer and a seller, but prospective buyers often struggle to determine who, exactly, is a property’s owner or primary decision-maker.

-Using Reonomy, brokers can access the precise information they need —including the name, phone number, and email address of a property’s true decision-maker, not just its owner of record.
+Using Reonomy, brokers can access the precise information they need on the decision-makers behind a property—including the name, phone number, and email address of a property’s true decision-maker, not just its owner of record.

-4. Locate Hidden Opportunities
+4. Identify Typically Hidden Opportunities